Thinking about taking piano lessons?

 8. Creates opportunities to bond with new friends and collaborate with like-minded people.

 I can teach your kids!
-Most of my under-18 students take their lessons with me at The Music Connection in Chico, California, which is a great place for kids to take lessons and even has a waiting area for parents.
+Most of my under-18 students usually take their lessons with me at The Music Connection in Chico, California, which is a great place for kids to take lessons and even has a waiting area for parents.
+Recently, however, many are taking lessons with me virtually because of COVID-19.
 I have had students as young as 5, but I am willing to take on a student of any age.
 If they are under 5 it will obviously take longer, but I welcome the challenge and believe that children are full of hidden talents they don't even know they have.

 Where do I go for the lessons?

-I teach my lessons at The Music Connection, located on 973 East Avenue, in Chico.
+Due do the ongoing pandemic, it is recommended that the lessons be taught virtually.
+I do offer in-person lessons as long as masks are worn throughout the duration of each lesson.
+The in-person lessons take place at The Music Connection, located on 973 East Avenue, in Chico.
 (You can visit their website here).
 The lessons take place once a week.
 After we set up a date and time for your weekly lessons, all you have to do is show up at the above-mentioned location and be ready to learn!

 My current rate for teaching piano lessons is $120 per month.
 This works out to approximately $30 per lesson.
 Each lesson is a half-hour long.
 You can find more info about fees and other policies by downloading my Music Lesson Contract.